-The existing Ordinance was set to expire on December 31, 2020.
-Since the restrictions on businesses were still in place, City Council decided to extend the expiration date on the existing Ordinance.
-The current Ordinance will expire on June 30, 2021.

-During Work Session at the City Council meeting on May 25, 2021, City Council expressed their desire to extend the Ordinance once again.
+The original Ordinance was set to expire on December 31, 2020.
+City Council has approved several extensions, with the most current Ordinance expiring on September 30, 2021.
+During Work Session at the City Council meeting on September 28, 2021, City Council expressed their desire to extend the Ordinance once again.
 While the restrictions on occupancy levels have been removed, businesses are still trying to recover; therefore, City Council would like to allow the use of on-premise temporary signage for three additional months.
-If approved by City Council, the proposed Ordinance will now expire on September 30, 2021.
+If approved by City Council, the proposed Ordinance will now expire on December 31, 2021.
+All temporary sign regulations will go back into place on January 1, 2022.
+A letter will be mailed to all businesses in Coppell on December 1, 2021 to inform them that the current moratorium will expire and all regular restrictions will be back in place on January 1, 2022.